10 Promises to My Dog: Plot

-Akari is neglected by her father, a top surgeon who works long hours and puts his career before family.
+Akari is neglected by her father, a surgeon who works long hours and puts his career before family.
 Her mother is hospitalized because of an incurable disease.
-Therefore, Akari longs for a dog who can keep her company.
-One day, a Golden Retriever puppy unexpectedly appears in the garden of Akari's house, and Akari immediately decides to adopt it.
-At her mother's suggestion, Akari christens it "Socks", because the puppy's white paws made it look like it was wearing white socks.
-Her mother also makes Akari promise that she will follow The Ten Commandments of Dog Ownership when she takes care of Socks.
-Akari also has a friend, Susumu, who is trained by his family to become a professional guitarist.
-Susumu soon forms an attachment with Socks as well.
+Akari longs for a dog who can keep her company.
+One day, a Golden Retriever puppy appears in the garden of Akari's house, and Akari adopts it.
+At her mother's suggestion, Akari christens it "Socks", because of the puppy's white paws.
+Her mother makes Akari promise she will follow The Ten Commandments of Dog Ownership.
+Akari's friend, guitarist Susumu, forms an attachment with Socks as well.

-A few months later, Akari's mother dies, and Akari grieves over her death for two days.
-After that, her neck becomes very stiff and she is unable to move it.
-With Socks' help, she realizes that this stiffness is actually due to her own imagination, and is thus "cured".
-She also finds out that Socks was actually placed in the garden by her mother.
-Not long after Akari's mother died, the family moves to Sapporo because her father was given a lecturer post at a university there.
+A few months later, Akari's mother dies, and Akari finds out that Socks was placed in the garden by her mother.
+Not long after Akari's mother died, the family moves to Sapporo because her father has been given a lecturer post at a university there.
 However, they cannot bring Socks along because their dormitory does not allow pets.
-Hence, Akari has to reluctantly entrust Socks to the care of Susumu.
+Akari has to reluctantly entrust Socks to Susumu.

 Another problem surfaces when Susumu is accepted into a prestigious music school in Paris.
-On the day that he is leaving, Akari's father, who was supposed to be on leave that day, is suddenly called back to the hospital to do an "emergency" operation.
+On the day that he is leaving, Akari's father, who was supposed to be on leave that day, is suddenly called back to the hospital for an "emergency" operation.
 This causes Akari to be late in seeing Susumu off.
 The "emergency" operation turns out to be a minor one, and he resigns after feeling guilty about disappointing his daughter.
 The family later moves back to their old home in Hakodate, and Socks comes back to stay with them.
-Akari's father later sets up a clinic in the home, which proves to be popular with the locals.
+Akari's father sets up a clinic in the home, which proves to be popular with the locals.